Mr-Nithin/algo_assignment/README.md

 ## Academic Integrity

-This is an individual assignment.
-Do not share your code or copy from others.
 Only edit the files explicitly marked with `# EDIT THIS FILE TO IMPLEMENT TASK X`.
 Any changes outside these marked files may cause your submission to fail automated tests.